uwmadisoncals/cals-main-plugins/my-calendar/readme.txt

 Bug fixes:

 * Stop setting all day events to end at midnight; use 11:59:59 and filter output
-* Rewrite iCal output so that the iCal download eliminates Holiday cancellations [todo]
+* Rewrite iCal output so that the iCal download eliminates Holiday cancellations
 * Bug fix: Prevent extraneous variables from leaking into the navigation output.
 * Rendering post template in permalinks only applies within Loop.
 * Template attribute preg_match could only pick up 2 parameters